amoschoomy/EmulatedCovidTestSystem/DesignRationale.md

 depend on the higher level class inside the earlier package therefore avoiding a cycle between these two packages.

-An example is from above, where we applied dependency inversion principle on `UserPackage` and `LoginSystemPackage`, thereby also avoding cyclic dependencies between the packages.
+An example is from above, where we applied dependency inversion principle on `models.UserPackage` and `models.LoginSystemPackage`, thereby also avoding cyclic dependencies between the packages.

 The reason we want to avoid cycles between our packages is because we want to avoid tight coupling between these packages which we want to avoid.
 Also, if any minor changes in these packages will